Lanietodev/Getting-Started-With-X-as-a-Beginner/README.md

     * Liking a post is a way to show support or agreement with the content without reposting it.
 * Repost and Quote (Mobile) / Repost, Quote, and View Quotes (Web):
   ![A pop-up at the bottom of the screen, showing options for repost and quote](https://github.com/Lanietodev/Getting-Started-With-X-as-a-Beginner/assets/101593463/9cfc50b4-748a-4b9e-8da1-29ae1723e309)
     * On mobile, the repost button enables you to share someone else's post with your followers.
-You can choose to repost it or repost with your comments.
+You can choose to repost it or repost it with your comments.
     * This is a way to amplify content you find interesting or valuable, and it credits the original author.
     * On the web version, you also have the option to "View Quotes," allowing you to see other quotes on the post.
 * Comment (Speech Bubble Icon):
-    * The comment feature allows you to add your own comments to someone else's post.
-When you click it, you can compose your own response, and your comment is visible below the original post.
+    * The comment feature allows you to add your comments to someone else's post.
+When you click it, you can compose your response, and your comment is visible below the original post.
     * This is useful for providing context, sharing your perspective, or starting a conversation related to the original post.
 * Share Button:
-    * This allows you to share the post through various external methods, such as copying the link or sending it through direct messages and internal methods, like sending as a DM.
+    * This allows you to share the post through various external methods, such as copying the link or sending it through direct messages, and internal methods, like sending it as a DM.
 * Bookmark Button (Flag Symbol):
-    * It lets you save a post to access later, making it easy to refer back to content you want to keep for future reference.
+    * It lets you save a post to access later, making it easy to refer back to the content you want to keep for future reference.
 These elements help to improve engagement, interaction, and content-sharing on X.
 ### Posting Basics
-Now that you understand how to create and interacting with posts, let's delve deeper into posting basics.
+Now that you understand how to create and interact with posts, let's delve deeper into posting basics.
 #### Adding Media to Your Posts (Photos, Videos, GIFs)
 Improving your posts with media can make them more captivating.
 * Click the media icon (often a camera or image icon) to select and upload photos, videos, or GIFs from your device.